-Attendees at the event can expect to be involved in workshops and webinars hosted by each of our 6 research networks and Hub partners, as well as some cultural events located around the beautiful campus of University College Cork and the city of Cork.
+Attendees at the event can expect to be involved in workshops and webinars hosted by each of the 6 research networks and Hub partners, as well as in some cultural events located around the beautiful campus of University College Cork and the city of Cork.

 The ASEM LLL Hub has six research networks: E-Learning; Workplace Learning; Professionalisation of Adult Teachers and Educators; National Strategies for Lifelong Learning; Learning Transitions; Learning Cities and Learning Regions.
 All of the networks will be in Cork for the week where they will meet to disseminate results of research and offer symposiums into their networks.

 ASEM LLL Hub Mid-term Review

 International Adult and Continuing Education Hall of Fame Award Presentation